-Period : Before 16th century Condition : Quelques manques Material : Ceramic Width : 21 cm Height : 10,5 cm objets d'art, antiques, curiosities and arms and armour Tel : 0032.475.670.739 rue des Minimes 24 (quartier du Sablon) Bruxelles B-1000 earthenware temperatures without the aid of lead.
-The iridescence seen on this Kashan excavated ceramic or on ancient Roman glassware is due to a natural phenomenon resulting from the alteration of materials over time, not an original artistic intention.
+Period : Before 16th century Condition : Bon état Material : Ceramic Height : 18 cm Depth : 17 cm objets d'art, antiques, curiosities and arms and armour Tel : 0032.475.670.739 rue des Minimes 24 (quartier du Sablon) Bruxelles B-1000 their ability to produce bright, clear colors at earthenware temperatures without the aid of lead.
+The iridescence seen on some Kashan excavated ceramics or ancient Roman glassware is due to a natural phenomenon resulting from the alteration of materials over time, and not to any original artistic intent.
 When a glass object or glazed ceramic remains buried for centuries, it is exposed to soil moisture, temperature fluctuations, mineral salts, and sometimes slightly acidic water.
 These conditions promote gradual corrosion of the material's surface.